jsievers/tycho-demo/exercises/Exercise_01_Create_RCP_Bundle/README.txt

 =================================================================

 - Prerequisites:
-  - eclipse classic 3.7M5 with m2eclipse and Tycho Project Configurators installed
+  - eclipse classic 3.7 with m2eclipse and Tycho Project Configurators installed
-  - access to an Eclipse Helios p2 repo (directly via http://download.eclipse.org/releases/helios/ or better, via local mirror)
+  - access to an Eclipse Indigo p2 repo (directly via http://download.eclipse.org/releases/indigo/ or better, via local mirror)

 - Create a new plugin project with name "tychodemo.bundle".
 - Choose "Create a rich client application" and use the "Hello RCP" template to create a hello-world RCP bundle